top of page

 Let's understand this with an illustration

 If an MFD manages a total AUM of Rs.
-10 Lakhs and the average commission is 1.5% p.a, then the monthly commission earned on this AUM will be calculated as:
+10 Lakhs and the average Commission is 1% p.a, then the monthly Commission earned on this AUM will be calculated as:

 Note: The commission calculation is just for representative purposes.
 The actual commission amount depends on the actual transaction and the number of days in the month.

-Thus, the higher the AUM handled by an MFD, the higher the commission earned in total and vice versa.
-The Mutual Fund Distributors partnered with AssetPlus enjoy a higher commission slab as we have a PAN India presence with a network of 10000+ MFDs.
-(Explained below).
+Thus, the higher the AUM handled by an MFD, the higher the Commission earned in total and vice versa.

 A reconciled and consolidated brokerage report serves as a remedy to this recurring challenge.
 This comprehensive and transparent report is provided to all MFDs doing business with AssetPlus.
-Our expert backend team specializes in collecting commission from AMCs and carefully reconciling it to transfer to our MFD partners.
-With our consolidated report, MFDs can get a reconciled brokerage statement reflecting the true commission earned on their AUM.
+Our expert backend team collects Commission from AMCs and carefully reconciles it to transfer it to our MFD partners.
+With our consolidated report, MFDs can get a reconciled brokerage statement reflecting the Commission earned on their AUM.

 As a Mutual Fund Distributor, following these important tips can be a gamechanger in embracing more income opportunities:

-Now you have learnt everything about the Mutual Fund Distributor Commission.
+Now, you have learnt everything about the Mutual Fund Distributor Commission.
 If you are already an MFD, you have landed in the right place to grow your business.
-To uncover secret success strategies and scale new heights in your MFD profession, check this out.
+Check this out to uncover secret success strategies and scale new heights in your MFD profession.

 If you aspire to become a Mutual Fund Distributor and enhance your career, learn more about how you can become an MFD.